In this training article, we look at how to train for a 10K, for beginners and PB hunters.

 Her event is around 5 months away, giving her 20 weeks to prepare.
 With this much time to train, she decides to start off by completing Couch to 5K (C25K).
 This is likely to take Eve around 9 weeks, but it doesn’t matter too much if she has to take a couple of extra weeks for any reason.
 She keeps one gym class a week, as she enjoys it, but drops the other sessions to focus on running.

 Going from running 0 km to 5 km can feel harder than building from 5 km to 10 km.
 This is because your body isn’t used to what you’re doing yet and it takes a while to adapt to the new activity.
 It also takes time for the training habit to form.
 Once you’ve completed C25K, running isn’t such an unusual thing for your body to be doing, so all you need to worry about is extending the distance.

 Her 5K time will give her an indication of what she might expect to achieve over 10K, but she’s not too focused on times.
 Just getting to the finish is the goal.

 From 5K to 10K

-With this in mind, she chooses to do her mid-week runs by ‘feel’, pushing the distance when she feels good, and easing back if tired.
+She chooses to do her mid-week runs by ‘feel’, pushing the distance when she feels good, and easing back if tired.
 She always leaves a rest day between her running days so she can recover as much as possible.

 Add in a little bit of speed

-Almost all of Elivira’s running should be done at an easy pace, as she is still fairly new to running and getting used to the extra distance is challenge enough.
+Almost all of Eve’s running should be done at an easy pace, as she is still fairly new to running and getting used to the extra distance is challenge enough.
 However, adding in a few ‘strides’ once a week will help give her a little bit of speed.